MrMoose/CloudConnector/README.md

 _CLOUDCONNECTOR_INSTANCE_ID_:<br>
 CloudConnector will query the cloud provider's metadata server for the local instance ID.
-For example, when creating log streams.
+For example, when creating log streams or subscriptions.
 This behavior can be overridden by setting this environment variable to a custom instance id.
 Please note that this may lead to unsatisfactory results when using characters that are not allowed in either log stream names or in pubsub subscriptions.